The Centers for Disease Control (CDC) conducts periodic biomonitoring to track levels of chemicals in human urine and blood.

 Plant metabolism data on glyphosate and AMPA show that over a period of a few to several months, residues of glyphosate break down incrementally to AMPA.
 As this process occurs, the mean level of glyphosate residues falls, while the mean of AMPA residue levels rises.

+Consider the 2011 soybean residues shown in Figure 2C.2 above.
 The soybeans in the 2011 PDP sampling had probably been harvested 5 to 8 months earlier.
 Had residue levels been checked on the day of harvest, the percent positive for glyphosate would have been around 97% (the percent of the soybean crop planted to Roundup Ready seeds), with a lower percent positive for AMPA.
 If the testing had been done after the soybeans were in storage for another year, little glyphosate would be found, but AMPA would be present in most samples.

 A large body of data on the metabolism of glyphosate and AMPA in mammals shows that glyphosate and AMPA residues pass quickly through the GI track and are excreted within 1-2 days.
 Hence, whenever levels of either chemical are found in human urine, the individual was likely exposed to the chemical within the last few days, and in the same form in which the chemical was excreted in urine.

 It takes considerable time for glyphosate to breakdown to AMPA.
 Accordingly, most people with AMPA residues in their urine likely ingested AMPA residues in food or beverages in the previous 24-48 hours.

 A number of studies and datasets show that both glyphosate and AMPA residue levels in human urine rose sharply from the mid-2000s through ~2016 (date of last testing results, not necessarily the end of the upward trend in residue levels).

 What might have accounted for this change in the trend of glyphosate and AMPA residues in human urine, and might the upward trend continue?